ctrlaltdeleon/infinitygauntlet/how-to/how-to-template.md

 ## 3.1: My Take

-- I made this because...
+- I would go for...